 Traditional burial — $7,360 on average

 For a full traditional burial and memorial services, including embalming and body preparation, a hearse, casket, and all other service fees, it’ll cost you about $7,000 — and that’s without a burial plot or headstone.
 In total, everything from the services to the headstone could cost you $9,000 or more.
-If you cannot afford to pay these expenses out of pocket, consider a burial insurance policy.
+Consider a burial insurance policy if you cannot afford to pay these expenses out of pocket.